 Comments: Stock solution in DMSO can be added to buffers.
 Can dissolve in acetonitrile to aliquot and redry.

 Leslie B. Poole*, PhD, Department of Biochemistry

-Bruce King, PhD, Departments of Biochemistry and Chemistry
+Bruce King*, PhD, Department of Chemistry

 Poole, et al. (2007) Fluorescent and affinity-based tools to detect cysteine sulfenic acid formation in proteins.
 Bioconjug Chem 18, 2004-17.

 Klomsiri, C., et al. (2010) Use of dimedone-based chemical probes for sulfenic acid detection: evaluation of conditions affecting probe incorporation into redox-sensitive proteins.
 Methods Enzymol 473, 77-94.

 Nelson, K.J., et al. (2010) Use of dimedone-based chemical probes for sulfenic acid detection; methods to visualize and identify labeled proteins.
 Methods Enzymol 473, 95-115.